gilles-didier/PeacewiseFBD/README.md

       contains the simulated tree
    - 'Simulated_dataset_fossils.csv'
        contains the  corresponding fossil ages
+   - folders 'Empirical_dataset_model_spec' and 'Simulated_Dataset_model_spec' contain the model specifications considered in the manuscript

 A complete description of the options of the programs is given below.